AlekzNet/Cisco-ASA-ACL-toolkit/README.md

 ```

-Generate a FortiGate policy from all ACL's that permit traffic from 10.0.0.1:
+Generate a FortiGate policy from all Cisco ASA ACL's that permit traffic from 10.0.0.1:

 ```txt
 $ ipaclmatch.py -t -s -a 10.0.0.1 --permit test.acl | optimacl.py --group | genacl.py -s 10.0.0.1 --dev fgt